Skip to content

 Under the Act mental capacity is both 'decision specific' and 'time specific'.
 This means that:

-1. A person cannot lawfully be deemed or assumed to 'lack capacity' generally; and
+1. A person cannot lawfully be found to 'lack capacity' generally; and

 The Mental Capacity Act does not apply when:

-1. There are no concerns or doubts about the person's mental capacity; or
+1. There are no concerns or doubts about the person's ability to make decisions; or

 2. The person does not have an impairment of, or a disturbance in the functioning of the mind or brain.